Rishikr30/Rishi-Kumar/README.md

-- 👋 Hi, I’m @Rishikr30
+- 👋 Hi, I’m Rishi kumar
-- 👀 I’m interested in Development
+- 👀 I’m interested in Softwere Development
 - 🌱 I’m currently learning Front end Development
-- 💞️ I’m looking to collaborate on ....
+- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me ...
-- ⚡ Fun fact: ...

 <!---
 Rishikr30/Rishikr30 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.